Ewan-D/beginnersBase11ty/README.md

 - I would like to have as simple a package.json as possible... well clear at least.
 What does ELEVENTY_PRODUCTION=true do and what does NODE_ENV=production do/mean exactly?
-- something screwy is going on with the templates... for some reason list styling is not working on the header and footer componants as they are via includes, however they do work if loaded in via another template.
-FIX NEEDED

 ## all credit and inspiration go to: